rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/array-notation.md

 ## Specification

-The new syntactic constructs were previously errors in every mainstream APL implementation and therefore introduce no backward incompatibilities.
+The new syntactic forms were previously errors in every mainstream APL implementation and therefore introduce no backward incompatibilities.

+In the following:

+-   A *name-value pair* is an APL name followed by a colon and a value expression.
+-   A *separator* is a diamond or line break, and *separated* means separated by them.
+-   An *empty* value expression or name-value pair is two separators with nothing but white space between them.

+### Namespace

+A namespace is defined by a parenthesised separated list of zero or more name-value pairs.

+Empty name-value pairs define no namespace members.

+### Vector

+A vector is defined by a parenthesised separated list of two or more value expressions.

+Empty value expressions define no vector elements.

-### Broken Parentheses And Square Brackets
+### Matrices And Higher-rank Arrays

-*Broken* here means interrupted by one or more statement separators (diamonds `⋄` or line breaks).
+An array of rank 2 or higher is defined by a bracketed separated list of value expressions, which constitute the major cells of the array.

+Short elements are padded to fill, and scalars are treated as length-1 vectors.

+!!! info "Nested separators"

+    Separators in a list of value expressions or name-value pairs make an enclosing parenthesis or bracket *broken*.

-Statement separators encapsulated in a dfn or further contained in array notation do not break a parenthesis or bracket.
+    Separators encapsulated in a dfn or further contained in array notation do not break a parenthesis or bracket.
     For example, in

         ({1=⍵:'y' ⋄ 'n'}?2)

     the diamond is part of the dfn and does not break the surrounding parenthesis.

-### Empty Round Parentheses

-Empty round parentheses `()` create an empty namespace, equivalent to `⎕NS⍬`.

-### Broken Round Parentheses

-A broken round parenthesis creates a

--   **namespace** if it encapsulates a list of name-value pairs: each pair defines a member of the namespace
--   **vector** if it encapsulates a list of value expressions; the result of each is an element in the vector

-A *name-value pair* is a valid APL identifier followed by a colon and a value expression.

-!!! warning "Mixing name-value pairs and value expressions is a syntax error."

-### Broken Square Brackets
+### Unsupported

-A broken square bracket creates an **array** where the result of each value expression forms a major cell (equivalent to Mix applied to a vector of these), with scalars interpreted as one-element vectors.
+-   Scripted and external objects
+-   Non-array namespace members
+-   Reference loops
+-   Class instances
+-   Internal representations returned by `⎕OR`

 ### Formal Syntax

-The array notation can be described using Extended Backus–Naur form, where `expression` is any traditional APL expression:
+The array notation can be described in this form[^ebnf], where `expression` is any traditional APL expression:

     value ::= expression | list | block | space
     list  ::= '(' ( ( value sep )+ value? | ( sep value )+ sep? ) ')'